Fighter (2024 film)

-Fighter is a 2024 Indian Hindi-language aerial action film directed by Siddharth Anand, based on a story he wrote with Ramon Chibb.
-Produced by Viacom18 Studios and Marflix Pictures, it stars Hrithik Roshan, Deepika Padukone, and Anil Kapoor in lead roles, while Karan Singh Grover, Akshay Oberoi, Rishabh Sawhney, and Sanjeeda Sheikh appear in supporting roles.
-It is the first installment in a planned aerial action franchise.
+Fighter is a 2024 Indian Hindi-language aerial action film directed by Siddharth Anand and produced by his production company Marflix Pictures and Viacom18 Studios.
+It stars Hrithik Roshan, Deepika Padukone, Anil Kapoor, Karan Singh Grover, and Akshay Oberoi.
+The first instalment of a planned aerial action franchise, the film depicts a series of military incidents between India and Pakistan in 2019, covering the Pulwama attack, the 2019 Balakot airstrike, and the India–Pakistan border skirmishes.

-The film was announced on 10 January 2021, marking Anand's production debut and his third collaboration with Roshan after Bang Bang!
+Announced in January 2021, it is Anand's first production venture and third collaboration with Roshan after Bang Bang!
 (2014) and War (2019).
-The pre-production was delayed due to COVID-19 pandemic.
-Filming began in November 2022 at locations such as Assam, Hyderabad, Jammu and Kashmir and Mumbai.
-Real life Indian Air Force personnel worked in the film, which wrapped in October 2023.
-The film is a retelling of a series of military events occurring between India and Pakistan in 2019, including the 2019 Pulwama attack, 2019 Balakot airstrike and 2019 India–Pakistan border skirmishes.
-The film's soundtrack album composed by Vishal–Shekhar consists of five songs.
-Satchith Paulose serves as the film's cinematographer.
-The visual effects are handled by DNEG.
+Principal photography began in November 2022, and took place across Assam, Hyderabad, Jammu and Kashmir, and Mumbai.
+Real-life Indian Air Force personnel were involved in the film's production.
+The soundtrack was composed by Vishal–Shekhar, with a film score by Sanchit Balhara and Ankit Balhara.
+The visual effects were handled by DNEG.

-Fighter was originally scheduled for a theatrical release on 30 September 2022 but production delays caused the release date to slip to 25 January 2024, coinciding with the Republic Day weekend.
-It received mixed-to-positive reviews, and grossed ₹344.46 crore worldwide to rank as the eighth highest-grossing Indian film of 2024 and fourth highest-grossing Hindi film of 2024.
+Fighter was theatrically released on 25 January 2024, coinciding with the Indian Republic Day weekend.
+It received mixed-to-positive reviews from critics, and grossed ₹344.46 crore worldwide to emerge as the eighth highest-grossing Indian film of 2024 and fourth highest-grossing Hindi film of 2024.